Proposal summaries

 Keywords:

-Genetic epidemiology (including association studies and mendelian randomisation), Hypertension, Obesity, Hypercholesterolemia, Computer simulations/modelling/algorithms, Gene mapping, GWAS, Metabolomics, Statistical methods, Biological samples -e.g. blood, cell lines, saliva, etc., Biomarkers - e.g. cotinine, fatty acids, haemoglobin, etc., Statistical methods, Blood pressure, BMI, Cardiovascular, Genetic epidemiology, Genetics, Genomics, Genome wide association study, Metabolic - metabolism
+Genetic epidemiology (including association studies and mendelian randomisation), Hypertension, Obesity, Hyperlipidaemias, Computer simulations/modelling/algorithms, DNA sequencing, Gene mapping, GWAS, Metabolomics, Microarrays, Proteomics, RNA, Statistical methods, Biological samples -e.g. blood, cell lines, saliva, etc., Biomarkers - e.g. cotinine, fatty acids, haemoglobin, etc., BMI, Cardiovascular, Genetic epidemiology, Genetics, Genomics, Genome wide association study, Metabolic - metabolism, Whole genome sequencing

 B number: